 The student typically has four years from the date of admission to candidacy to complete the degree requirements.

 The Graduate School discusses the requirements regarding the dissertation in the following areas:

 - The dissertation must be approved by the department or program committee.

-- Directions for the preparation and submission of the dissertation is found in the Graduate Student Academic Handbook.
-This may be purchased at the University Book Store.
+- Directions for the preparation and submission of the dissertation are found on the Graduate School's website.

 - During the preparation of the dissertation, all candidates for any doctoral degree must register for the prescribed number of semester hours of Doctoral Dissertation Research (CCJS 899).
 At any one registration, the candidate may register for one to eight hours of credit as deemed appropriate by the student's advisor, providing the accumulation of credits eventually equals the 12 dissertation credit required.
 Ordinarily the student receives the grade of satisfactory until such time as the dissertation is finished.

 Dissertation proposals should be approved by the unanimous vote of the student's doctoral dissertation committee.
 If the student's dissertation involves research with human subjects, approval of the Department's and University's Human Subjects Committees must be obtained.
 Advisors are aware of the appropriate procedures.
 Once the dissertation proposal is approved, a copy must be filed in the student's Department file.

 The dissertation advisor is ordinarily chairperson of the dissertation committee, but does not have to be the sole member of the committee on whom the student relies for advice and guidance.
 Whomever the student uses as principal mentor, however, she/he would be well advised to keep the dissertation advisor constantly advised on the progress she/he is making.
 The dissertation advisor is responsible for the composition of the Dissertation Committee.